 If approved, Proposal 6, would delete Article Fifth of the Ethan Allen Interiors Inc. Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") to eliminate the requirement that Business Combinations, as defined in the Certificate of Incorporation, with an Interested Person, as defined in the Certificate of Incorporation, be approved by a majority of Directors who are Continuing Directors (the "Continuing Director Provision").
-Article Fifth of the Certificate of Incorporation defines Continuing Directors as any member of the Board of Directors of the Company, while such person is a member of the Board of Directors, who was (a) a member of (or nominated to be a member of) the Board of Directors on April 1, 1993 or (b) was a member of the Company's Board of Directors prior to the time that the Interested Person became an Interested Person, and any successor of a Continuing Director while such successor is a member of the Board of Directors, who is recommended or elected to succeed the Continuing Director by a majority of Continuing Directors.
+Article Fifth of the Certificate of Incorporation defines Continuing Directors as any member of the Board of Directors of the Company, while such person is a member of the Board of Directors, who was (a) a member of (or nominated to be a member of) the Board of Directors on April 1, 1993 or (b) was a member of the Company's Board of Directors, who is recommended or elected to succeed the Continuing Director by a majority of Continuing Directors.

-Currently the Certificate of Incorporation requires that Business Combinations with Interested Persons be approved by the holders of at least $6\dot{6}/3\%$ of those of the outstanding shares of Common Stock generally entitled to vote which are not beneficially owned by such Interested Person and by a majority of directors who are Continuing Directors and are, with respect to such Interested Person, Disinterested Directors, as defined in the Certificate of Incorporation.
+Currently the Certificate of Incorporation requires that Business Combinations with Interested Persons be approved by the holders of at least $6\delta/3\%$ of those of the outstanding shares of Common Stock generally entitled to vote which are not beneficially owned by such Interested Person and by a majority of directors who are Continuing Directors and are, with respect to such Interested Person, Disinterested Directors, as defined in the Certificate of Incorporation.